Skip to main content

 Gas Estimation

-Use the -simulate only flag to simulate a transaction without executing it on-chain.
-This allows you to estimate gas usage and fees without incurring any cost or incrementing the account sequence number.
+Use the -simulate only flag to estimate gas usage and the recommended fee without executing on-chain or incrementing the account sequence number:

 gnokey maketx addpkg \